South Korea quietly intervenes on the won to bolster economy

 The won has not strengthened above 1,000 since mid-2008, before the global financial crisis, coming closest at 1,008.4 on July 4.

-The implications of a stronger currency were evident last week when Samsung Electronics Co Ltd (005930.KS), the country's biggest company, pointed to it as a major factor when it gave weaker-than-expected earnings guidance.
+The implications of a stronger currency were evident last week when Samsung Electronics Co Ltd, the country's biggest company, pointed to it as a major factor when it gave weaker-than-expected earnings guidance.

 The won weakened as investors feared further intervention.